Transgender rights in New Zealand: The right to healthcare, and protection from discrimination on basis of health

 The average cost of genital reconstruction surgery in New Zealand is $53,400 for male-to-female surgeries and $218,900 for female-to-male surgeries.
 Furthermore, there is only one genital reconstruction surgeon in New Zealand.
-The Ministry of Health provides for around 14 publicly funded genital reconstruction surgeries every year.
-Only five surgeries were performed in 2020, primarily due to the COVID-19 pandemic cancelling elective surgeries; nine surgeries were performed in the first ten months of 2021.
-As of October 2021, there is a waiting list of 308 people for publicly funded surgery, meaning the wait could be substantial.
+The Ministry of Health provides for around 14 publicly funded genital reconstruction surgeries every year; 10 surgeries were performed in 2021 and nine surgeries in 2022.
+As of February 2023, there is a waiting list of 410 people for publicly funded surgery, meaning the wait could be substantial.
 Transgender people are forced to wait or pay for private surgery.

 The barriers to health access which affect transgender people have been shown to be higher for children and teenagers, because many of the specialists cater only to adults.